Strength of Materials - Clebsch Method

 - E - Young's modulus,

-To determine the deflections of the beam, we integrate the above equation twice and obtain the first derivative - the rotation function of the beam
+In order to determine the deflections of the beam, we integrate the above equation twice

 \begin{gathered} \varphi=\frac{d y}{d x}=-\frac{1}{E J}\left(\int M_g d x+C\right) \\ \end{gathered}

-and the second derivative - deflection function
+and the second derivative - the deflection function

 \begin{gathered} y=-\frac{1}{E J}\left(\int\left(\int M_g d x\right) d x+C x+D\right) \end{gathered}